iridl/iridl.github.io/docsrc/admin/installation_upgrade.md

 ### Clone your old Data Library configuration

-You should already have a DL configuration in bitbucket or github.
+You should already have a DL configuration in bitbucket.
 Download that configuration here.
 The following is an example, as your repository name will be different.

   ```